nuejs/www/blog/introducing-nue-css/index.md

 ## Start with a design system
-Every Nue CSS project starts with a design system.
+Every Nue project starts with a design system.
 It's your "single source of truth":

 [image.tall]
   small: /img/abstract-design-system.png
   large: /img/abstract-design-system-big.png
   size: 600 × 410

 Design system is a simple concept: you define the master look and feel in a central location and let all your pages inherit from that.
-Ideally, your design is just a single self-documenting CSS file that even your mom can understand:
+Ideally, your design is just a single self-documenting CSS file that even your mom can understand.
+Here are three examples, which all are significantly smaller than a single Catalyst button:

 [site-list]

 ## Make it consistent
-The purpose of Nue CSS is to ensure that your design system is effectively and consistently applied across all the pages and components on your website:
+Nue makes sure your design is consistently applied across all the pages and components on your website:

 [image.tall]
   small: /img/css-architecture.png